-We’re pleased to announce our latest competition at Black Cat Press!
+We’re pleased to announce the results of our latest competition at Black Cat Press!

 COMPETITION JUDGE: ASTRID ALBEN